Feathered Fairy Throne in a Fantasy Bottle – DIY

 Cut the template out and adjust taking into account the thickness of the glass and where the bottle will be cut.
 I’ll be cutting my bottle at the top where the blue tape is in the piccy below.
 Glue or tape the cardboard bottom to the side to create your work area.

-Using a Dremel (or similar multi-tool) with a diamond blade cut the top of the bottle off.
+Using a Dremel (or similar multi-tool) and a diamond blade, cut the top of the bottle off.
 If your bottle is round, I would suggest using this simple jig to help with cutting.
 Since mine was square, I didn’t have to worry about the bottle rolling around.
-Please remember to wear the appropriate safety gear and spritz water over the bottle to prevent the glass dust from flying all over the place.
+Please remember to wear the appropriate safety gear and spritz water over the bottle to prevent the glass dust from flying everywhere.

-Rinse the bottle out to get rid of any glass shards and clean thoroughly to remove fingerprints or oily marks.
+Rinse the bottle out to remove any glass shards and clean thoroughly to remove fingerprints or oily marks.
 Leave to dry before adding the image.